Twitter will pay a $150 million fine over accusations it improperly sold user data

 Updated May 25, 2022 at 6:06 PM ET

-Twitter has agreed to pay a $150 million fine after federal law enforcement officials accused the social media company of improperly collecting and selling users' personal data to advertisers over six years.
+Twitter has agreed to pay a $150 million fine after federal law enforcement officials accused the social media company of illegally selling advertisements based on an improper use of personal data over six years.

-In court documents made public on Wednesday, the Federal Trade Commission and the Department of Justice say Twitter violated a 2011 agreement with regulators in which the company vowed to not sell information gathered for security purposes, like users' phone numbers and email addresses, to advertisers.
+In court documents made public on Wednesday, the Federal Trade Commission and the Department of Justice say Twitter violated a 2011 agreement with regulators in which the company vowed to not use information gathered for security purposes, like users' phone numbers and email addresses, to help advertisers target people with ads.

 Federal investigators say Twitter broke that promise.